shanurwan/SQL-Budget-Tracker/README.md

 - Daily audit pipelines

-It’s a great learning ground for aspiring Data Analysts, BI Developers, or SQL Engineers.

 💡 Think of it as a lightweight, offline, customizable Personal Finance Engine, powered entirely by SQL.

 ---